yxing999/Leetcode_Problems/DFS/698.Partition_to_K_Equal_Sum_Subsets/ReadMe.md

 If we finish `k-1` edges, the rest elements must be able to form an target subset. return Ture.
 If no Ture is returned after the DFS, return False.

+Sort the input array in descending order can speed up the runtime.

 Time: I don't Know, exponential level anyway.
 Space: O(n)